David-VTUK/CKA-StudyGuide/LabGuide/04-Storage.md

 # Exercise 1 - Understand storage classes, persistent volumes

 Note: Leverage the docs to help you.
-It's unlikey you will need to recall the nuances from memory - https://kubernetes.io/docs/concepts/storage/storage-classes/
+It's unlikely you will need to recall the nuances from memory - https://kubernetes.io/docs/concepts/storage/storage-classes/

 1. Create a `storageclass` object named `aws-ebs` with the following specification:
     1. The `provisioner` should be `kubernetes.io/aws-ebs`